MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 ## Known Issues

-- When setting a conditional access policy for apps **Office 365** and **Office 365 SharePoint Online** with the grant set to **Require device to be marked as compliant**, if a user's device is either unenrolled or non-compliant, then the Remote Help session won't be established.
+- When setting a conditional access policy for apps **Office 365** and **Office 365 SharePoint Online** with the grant set to **Require device to be marked as compliant**, if a user's device is either unenrolled or non-compliant, then the Remote Help session isn't established.
-If a conditional access policy is configured as described above and if the devices participating in the remote assistance session are unenrolled or non-compliant, the tenant will not be able to use Remote Help.
+If a conditional access policy is configured as described earlier and if the devices participating in the remote assistance session are unenrolled or non-compliant, the tenant cannot use Remote Help.

 ## What's New for Remote Help